 With World Ocean Day in mind, here are some of our most promising solutions to the plastic waste problem affecting our oceans.

 Springwise has identified many innovations across the world that have the same ambition — to protect our oceans and our world.
+And many tackle one issue in particular: ocean plastic.
 Take a look at seven of our finest.